 Attend our iCAN Speaker Series and join an OPTIONS career community to learn from professionals what their work is like, what skills are needed in their job, and how to prepare for a career like theirs.
 Finally, attend the Finding a Postdoc week to see if a postdoc is right for you.

 Once you have a career goal, gain more experience and develop the skillsets you will need to be successful.
-Join a career track or the Teaching Academy to gain a deeper understanding of a career field; engage in an internship to get hands-on experience; join the mentorship program to build your network.
+Join a career track or the Teaching Academy to gain a deeper understanding of a career field; engage in an internship to get hands-on experience.

 Work on the professional skills that will help you succeed as a graduate student and in your future career.
 Participate in the Three-Minute Thesis competition to improve your science communication skills; take a grant-writing workshop and attend a grant speed review; complete and submit your research manuscripts with support from the Welch Library; learn how to be an effective leader; and tend to your well-being.